se-edu/learningresources/contents/javascript/Javascript-promises.md

 Here, we will be showing you some sample code to get started with promises.
 We understand there is some style of programming you are used to.
 So here, we are giving you a few examples, first using callbacks (which you are more familiar with), then switching over to using promises.

 ### From callbacks to promises
 Say we have two pretty long and intensive functions, `getData()` and `filterData()`.
-You will have to get the data from some server using `getData()`, then process it using `filterData()`, all before you can start displaying the results.
+You will have to get the data from some server using `getData()`, then process it using `filterData()`, before you can start displaying the results.

 And how would such functions be implemented without promises, using the callback method?
 The callback method utilizes the fact that we can easily pass functions into javascript as parameters and then use them within the function, effectively "passing" any form of data out, without explicitly returning any value.

-We will implement the above use case in the "callback style" (mimicking the long and intensiveness of the functions using `setTimeout`):
+We will implement the above use case using callbacks to mimic functions that run for an extended period of time (`setTimeout`):

 ```javascript
 function intenseWait(val, callback) {